korikhin/auth/docker/README.md

 ## Publishing a New Release to GitHub Packages

-To publish a new release of your Docker image to GitHub Packages:
+To publish a new release of Docker image to GitHub Packages:

-1. Navigate to the **Actions** tab in your GitHub repository.
+1. Navigate to the **Actions** tab in the repository.
-2. Find the workflow named **Publish Docker image to GitHub Packages** or similar based on your configuration.
+2. Find the workflow named **Publish Docker image to GitHub Packages** or similar.
-3. Click on the workflow to view its details.
-4. Click on the **Run workflow** dropdown button, usually located on the right side.
+3. Click on the **Run workflow** dropdown button, usually located on the right side.
-5. Select the branch where your latest code resides.
+4. Select the reference for publishing (branch or tag).
-6. Click the **Run workflow** button to start the manual workflow.
+5. Click the **Run workflow** button to start the manual workflow.

+To specify image name set repository variable `AUTH_SERVER__IMAGE_NAME`.
-This process will build and push the production Docker image to GitHub Packages, tagging it with the `latest` tag.
+This process will build and push the production Docker image to GitHub Packages.

+**Tagging options**.
+Image tag depends on the reference of your choise:
+- `main` branch reference will result in tagging the image as `latest`;
+- `v*` tag (e.g. `v1.0.0`) will just set an image tag as whatever goes after `v`.

 ## Building Images Locally